ServiceNow/azimuth/docs/docs/reference/custom-objects/processors.md

 Azimuth.

 ### `PipelineOutputProtocolV2`
-If using V2, to new fields need to be provided: preprocessing steps and postprocessing steps.
+If using V2, two new fields need to be provided: preprocessing steps and postprocessing steps.

-The preprocessing steps need to be returned as a a `List` of `Dict` with the following fields and types.
+The preprocessing steps need to be returned as a `List` of `Dict` with the following keys and types.

 === "Dict Fields and Types"

     ```python
-    from typing import List

     class_name: str  # (1)
     text: List[str]  # (2)
-    order: int # (3)
     ```

     1. Name of the pre-processing step, usually the name of the Python class.
     2. Text of the utterance after the pre-processing step.
-    3. Order of the pre-processing step.

 === "Example"